aurbano/aurbano.eu/_posts/wp/2013-01-14-procedurally-generated-trees-in-javascript.md

 <div style="float:right" class="caption">
 	<img src="http://i1.wp.com/urbanoalvarez.es/blog/wp-content/uploads/2013/01/tree2.png?resize=250%2C379" /><br />
-	Figure 2: Fully developed treeI have added some randomness to the direction in which branches start to grow by using a sine and cosine along with a random number and the current lifetime.
-That should give us a random direction from -1 to 1 in both axis.
+	Figure 2: Fully developed tree
 </div>

-`mainLoss` is a coefficient that determines how much width is lost by the main branch.
+I have added some randomness to the direction in which branches start to grow by using a sine and cosine along with a random number and the current lifetime.
+That should give us a random direction from -1 to 1 in both axis. `mainLoss` is a coefficient that determines how much width is lost by the main branch.

 We should now have a working tree generator, although some variable tweaking is required to get the shape right.
 Once I got the variables and function a little improved I moved everything to an object, so that I could use [dat.gui][6] and control the variables more easily (and also because JS people love experiments with dat.gui)